jhoanTrujillo/CI_P1_Collabra/README.md

 Between the tools used to build Collabra are:

 - VS code - Code editor of choice.
-- Coolors.com - To come up with the color scheme and test contrast
+- https://Coolors.com - To come up with the color scheme and test contrast
 - https://css.glass/ - Site where you can create background glassy effects for plain css.

 ## Wireframe
-Placeholder
+Below you can see images of the wireframe concept for the website:

 ## Features
-Placeholder
+The website counts with a main page, a talent portrait section, and a contact page:

 ## Testing
 Some of the accessibility testing made for the project and the results:

 ## Deployment
-Placeholder
+The project was deployed and hosted in Github, via github pages.
+[Live project](https://jhoantrujillo.github.io/CI_P1_Collabra/)

 ## Credits
-Place holder
+Links to the image credits used in the creation of the website.